Masterpass/MasterPassMerchantSDK-PHP/README.md

 ##### Documentation for SDK Integration:

+For Masterpass V6 :

-For configuration and pre-requisites: https://developer.mastercard.com/documentation/masterpass-merchant-integration/
+For configuration and pre-requisites: https://developer.mastercard.com/documentation/masterpass-merchant-integration/ For standard/express checkout integration: https://developer.mastercard.com/documentation/masterpass-merchant-integration/#tutorials

+For Masterpass V7:

+For configuration and pre-requisites https://developer.mastercard.com/documentation/masterpass-merchant-integration/v7 For standard checkout integration: https://developer.mastercard.com/documentation/masterpass-merchant-integration/v7#standard-checkout

 These phar can be downloaded from github directly or by using composer dependency.